 Designed as a 1 + 1 program, this program prepares students to become licensed physical therapist assistants, key members of the health care profession.

-- Phase II courses are taught at either Greenville Tech’s Benson Campus in Greer or Florence-Darlington Technical College’s Health Sciences Campus PTA Expansion Program.
+- Phase II courses are taught at either Greenville Technical College’s Benson Campus in Greer or Florence-Darlington Technical College’s Health Sciences Campus PTA Expansion Program.

 - Graduates of this program must pass a national licensure exam to practice as a physical therapist assistant.